Quintus/pathie-cpp/README.md

 The entire world is using UTF-8 as the primary Unicode encoding.
 The entire world?
-No, a little company from Redmond resists the temptation and instead uses UTF-16LE, causing cross-platform handling of Unicode pathes to be a nightmare.
+No, a little company from Redmond resists the temptation and instead uses UTF-16LE, causing cross-platform handling of Unicode paths to be a nightmare.

 One of the main problems the author ran into was compiler-dependant code that was not marked as such.
 Many sites on the Internet claim